 If you aren’t already a breakfast person, this tip is sure to have you sold.
 Whether you’re eating buttered toast or a steaming hot bowl of cereal, a little sprinkling of raw cocoa powder will transform your regular breakfast into a real treat for your sweet tooth.
 You can even add some fruit to increase your nutrition intake.
 Sliced bananas go really well with bread and butter, while berries are a good topping for cereals.

 Interestingly enough, researchers claim that weight loss-seekers who eat “dessert at breakfast” don’t go for rebound weight gain.
-This is because a good dose of sugar at the beginning of the day reduces hunger and keeps excessive snacking under
+This is because a good dose of sugar at the beginning of the day reduces hunger and keeps excessive snacking under control.
+This strategy even reduced the levels of a hunger hormone called ghrelin.

 As if you needed another reason to eat chocolate at breakfast!